3liz/lizmap-documentation/source/user/user_guide.rst

    :align: center
    :scale: 80%

-You can undo geometry changes using the "Undo" button.
+You can undo geometry changes using the *Cancel* button.

 .. image:: /images//user-guide-27-edition-select-draw-undo.png
    :align: center
    :scale: 80%

-To validate your geometry modifications or simply access the editing form for fields, you must click *Edit*.
+To validate your geometry modifications or simply access the editing form for fields, you must click *Save*.

 .. image:: /images//user-guide-28-edition-select-draw-validate.png
    :align: center